Praneeth Tota · Independent Researcher · v1.0.0

 | Diminishing returns above baseline | $E''(r)$ for $r>1$ | $< 0$ |

-Under the log-logistic performance model, $E(r)$ equals the Mann–Whitney dominance probability exactly — not merely analogously.
+Under an extreme-value (Gumbel) performance model — the standard latent-utility model of McFadden (1974) and Luce (1959) — $E(r)$ equals the Mann–Whitney dominance probability exactly, not merely analogously.

 $$P(X_{\text{agent}} > X_{\text{human}}) = \frac{r}{1+r} = E(r)$$